 Combo Loans Allow More Financing Options

-Typically, a single loan will only allow you to finance up to 95% loan-to-value, but a combo loan will usually give you the option to finance up to 100% of the purchase price.
+And while you might be able to get a single loan up to 97% LTV, a combo loan may be required to finance up to 100% of the purchase price.

 Mortgage combos also offer the flexibility to structure your loan in a variety of different ways, such as 65/25, 75/15, 80/10, and so on.